ordinals/ord/docs/src/inscriptions/delegate.md

 Note that the value of tag `11` is binary, not hex.

 The delegate field value uses the same encoding as the parent field.
-[provenance](provenance.md) for more examples of inscrpition ID encodings;
+See [provenance](provenance.md) for more examples of inscrpition ID encodings;